 |[river id=’13027500′ config=’2′]cfs|

-Winter has its firm grasp on the Star Valley area of Wyoming.
-The Salt is low, clear and cold.
-There are some opportunities to fish the Salt, especially around areas where spring creeks flow into the river.
-Anglers should also look to the Henry’s Fork, South Fork of the Snake and Snake rivers for the most consistent winter fly fishing opportunities around Jackson, Wyoming.
+Spring has its firm grasp on the Star Valley area of Wyoming.
+The Salt is high, cold and off color.
+The Salt River will most likely be that way for the next couple of months.
+Anglers should look to the Henry’s Fork and South Fork of the Snake for most consistent spring fly fishing opportunities around Jackson, Wyoming.

 Salt River Fishing Resources: